636f7374/cherry.cr/readme.md

   * Crystal network components are highly integrated with OpenSSL.
 * Why use `Super_*`?
   * By using `Super_ *`, you can reduce memory usage, without the problem of memory leaks.
+* `Travis-CI` appears to be malfunctioning and this repository cannot be detected.

 ## Next